7orlum/SmtpTelegramRelay/README.md

 # Setup

 1. Edit `appsettings.yaml`.
-At least specify a telegram bot token and a chat ID.
+At least specify a telegram bot token and a chat id.
     ```yaml
     # The port that the gateway will listen on to receive SMTP e-mail messages, the default is 25.
     # No authorization is required when connecting to this port, select Basic Authorizathion if it is required